bosh-code/eslint-plugin-bosh-code/src/rules/invalid-hook-extension/readme.md

-# `invalid-hook-filename`
+# `invalid-hook-extension`

-Docs for the invalid hook filename rule
+Docs for the invalid hook extension rule